Bernard Berenson: I Tatti

 Berenson was elected a Fellow of the American Academy of Arts and Sciences in 1958.
 He died at age 94 in Settignano, Italy.

 Recent scholarship has established that Berenson's secret agreements with Duveen resulted in substantial profits to himself, as much as 25% of the proceeds, making him a wealthy man.
 This clear conflict of interest has thrown into doubt many of his authentications for Duveen and a number of these have been shown, through careful examination, to have become more optimistic, therefore considerably more valuable, once he was working for Duveen.
 No systematic comparison has, as yet, been done, but a partial study of seventy works points to this possibility.
-(Meryle Secrest, "Being Bernard Berenson", 1979, Appendix, p.
-399) The issue is still controversial.
+The issue is still controversial.

 In addition to his better-known collection of Italian Renaissance paintings and objects, Berenson also demonstrated a keen interest in Asian art, including a distinguished collection of Arab and Persian painting.